Karel De Gucht: Member of the European Parliament, 1980–1994

 De Gucht became a member of the European Parliament in 1980 and fulfilled this mandate until 1994.
 In 1989 he was the rapporteur of a landmark Parliamentary Declaration on the Fundamental Rights, leading eventually to the Charter of Fundamental Rights of the European Union, which was later integrated as an essential part of the Treaty of Lisbon.

 Career in national politics

 De Gucht entered the Flemish Parliament after the elections of 1994 and moved to the Belgian Federal Parliament in 2003, where he remained until 2004.
-In 1999 he was elected party president of the Flemish liberal party (Open Vlaamse Liberalen en Democraten).
+In 1999 he was elected party president of the Flemish liberal party Open Flemish Liberals and Democrats (now Anders).
 Although he was elected to the Federal Parliament in the general election on 18 May 2003 and to the European Parliament in the elections of June 2004, he occupied the first seat only very briefly and the second not at all.

 He entered the Belgian government on 18 July 2004 as Belgian Minister of Foreign Affairs.
 He served as deputy prime minister in 2008–2009.
 He was Chairman-in-Office of the OSCE in 2006.
 He was a Member of the Security Council of the United Nations (2007–08) and Member of the European Council (2004–09).